Riyatomar14/keyword/awskeywords.md

 4.Vendor lock in - use only one cloud and cannot shifted to other

-5. private cloud -openstack,open nebula, eucalyptus-in 2011
+5.private cloud -openstack,open nebula, eucalyptus-in 2011

 6.AWS beanstalk -for deploying and scaling web application